 The governing body will appoint link governor to monitor the effectiveness of this policy in conjunction with the full governing body.
 This is always a different person from the DSL.

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher/Principal where appropriate (see Appendix 3).
+The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher/Principal where appropriate (see appendix 3).
+All governors will read Keeping Children Safe in Education.